Best Games to Refocus Without the Scroll Spiral

 That’s why so many professionals use puzzle breaks throughout their day.
 Not just to kill time, but to reclaim it.

-In fact, brain games like crosswords and sudoku are commonly used by therapists and researchers to improve cognition in aging populations.
+In fact, brain games like crosswords and Sudoku are commonly used by therapists and researchers to improve cognition in aging populations.
 But you don’t need a study to know what it feels like: more clear-headed, less fogged out.

 Need help getting started?
 Try these steps from our easy crossword guide.
 It’ll make even your first puzzle feel doable.